O-Gravity/MandoApp/README.md

 # mando-app
-A type of food delivery for special users
+A type of food delivery application for special users